WalletScrutiny/WalletScrutinyCom/_pages/methodology.md

 In fact, we believe the most likely scenario for an exit scam is that the wallet would bait-and-switch.
-It would see to how many users it could grow the app or even buy out a successful wallet to then introduce the fund-diverting feature.
+It would see to how many users it could grow the app or even buy out a successful wallet in financial trouble to then introduce the fund-diverting "feature".
 The evil code would not be present until the app is losing users (or funds under management) for whatever other reason.